 - Taste and adjust the seasoning to your liking.

 - Place the dip in a serving bowl.
-Garnish with shredded cheese, crème fresh and the remaining tomato mixutre.
+Garnish with shredded cheese, sour cream, and the remaining tomato mixture.

 - Serve with tortilla chips